 Congrats to our next finalists!

 The 2021 Aurora Medical Spa Heartland Idol contest continues as we congratulate our next set of finalists!
-Congratulations to Taylor Brotherton and Rosaline Bailey moving on to the finals from Benton Neighbor Days, picked by our judges.
-Logan Dame will also be moving on to the finals thanks to the Fan Vote picked by our audience!
+Congratulations to Whitney Woods and Amber Vandevan moving on to the finals from the SEMO District Fair, picked by our judges.
+Emily Davis-Dunlap will also be moving on to the finals thanks to the Fan Vote picked by our audience!

-KZIM KSIM is one step closer to crowning our 2021 Aurora Medical Spa Heartland Idol!
+We’re one step closer to crowning our 2021 Aurora Medical Spa Heartland Idol!
 Who will receive a thousand dollars cash?
-YOU get to help us decide!
-Our last preliminary event is in the Activities Tent at the SEMO District Fair on Saturday, September 11th.
-You get to help us decide which contestant, in addition to the judges’ pick, will move on to the finals at the SEMO District Fair on September 13th for a shot to win a thousand dollars!
+We now move on to the finals at the SEMO District Fair on September 13th, 7pm, to find out.